-How to Bring Your Dog to the Philippines
+How to Take Your Dog to the Philippines

-Flying to the Philippines from Germany or Schiphol, The Netherlands takes at least 12,5 hours to Manila which in this case was a non-stop flight.
-Of course it depends on the airlines you are flying on.
+Flying to the Philippines from Germany or Schiphol, The Netherlands takes at least 12.5 hours to Manila, which in this case was a non-stop flight.
+Of course, it depends on which airline you choose.

 What to Do

 - Ask for information from your travel agency regarding which airlines accept dogs as cargo or excess luggage.